tAndreani/MultiOmics_RA/README.md

 ### Figure 4: Tissue MALDI-MS imaging showed reduction of NAD+ in CIA paws.

+#### Fig.4a PCA score plot with paw samples color-coded by their respective arthritis scores.

+#### Fig.4b PCA score plot with paw samples color-coded by their respective sacrifice time points.

+#### Fig.4c NAD+ distribution on paw tissue ion image per mouse.

+#### Fig.4d Image signal quantification of NAD+ on paws.

 ### Figure 5: Multi-omics data integration identifies ROS as disease-correlated factor.

+#### Fig.5b Proportion of total variance (Var.) explained by individual factors for each omics experiment.

+#### Fig.5c Visualization of samples using Factors 1, 2 and 3.

+#### Fig.5d Absolute weights of the top features of Factors 1 in transcriptome data. e Gene set enrichment analysis on the feature weights of mRNA in Factor 1 (FDR < 0.05).

 ### Figure 6: Transcriptional profiling of LPS-stimulated human macrophages partially overlaps to early transcript changes in mouse CIA.